engineyard/ey-docs/pages/environment-intro.md

   Learn how to rebuild an environment with minimal downtime.

 * ### [[Delete an environment|environment-delete]]
-  Learn how to delete an environment on AppCloud.
+  Learn how to delete an environment on Cloud.

 * ### [[Clustered Environments|environment-cluster]]
-  Learn about our clustered architecture and managing clusters on AppCloud.
+  Learn about our clustered architecture and managing clusters on Cloud.

 * ### [[Change an instance size|change-an-instance-size]]
   Learn how to change the size of an instance in an environment.